HYPPOLYTA/IFS/README.md

 # IFS
-Here Are All The Projects And Exercises Related To My Work In "IFS" (For Students)
+Here's All The Projects And Exercises Related To My Work In "IFS" (For Students)

 ### 🔺Introduction To Computer Science And Programming
 -  [Link to SLIDES]